PichotM/fivem-battlegrounds/README.md

 ```

 It currently supports https://github.com/GHMatti/ghmattimysql.
-If you want to use another mysql resource you just have to modify 3 functions at the top of sv_init.lua
+If you want to use another mysql resource you just have to modify 3 functions at the top of sv_init.lua.